-Slowly add rice stick noodles submerging it into the broth.
-In a few minutes it will soften and easier to mix with other ingredients.
+Slowly add bihon noodles, submerging it into the broth.
+In a few minutes, it will soften and easier to mix with other ingredients.

-While noodles are cooking the broth will be reduced until it is absorbed fully.
+While noodles are cooking, broth will be reduced until fully absorbed.

 Season with salt or fish sauce.

-Turn off heat and serve hot with calamansi or lemon, ground pepper and fish sauce (patis) on the side.
+Turn off heat.
+Serve hot with calamansi or lemon, ground pepper and fish sauce (patis) on the side.

-- If you don't have broth, soak the noodles in water till softened.
+- You can also soak noodles in water till softened.
 Put in a coriander to drain.